ktesfaye/IO/README.md

 A problem I ran into was trying to solve for the hard special cases.
 But It was like 1 in the morning and I couldn't think so I didn't fix that.

-### Part 2
-This part also has 2 problems to solve.

 ## getListOfInts
 Write a function getListOfInts​ that allows the user to input integers.
 The function